7 Steps to Help Someone in Emotional Pain Without Depleting Your Energy

 Try resisting the urge to dash for a solution.
 To help someone in emotional pain without depleting your energy, you need to settle your emotions and thoughts.

-Ground your energy deep by bring your awareness back into your body.
+Ground your energy deep by bringing your awareness back into your body.
 Lengthen through your spine.
-Breathe in through your nose, expanding your front lungs, side lungs, back lungs in 360 degrees.
+Breathe in through your nose, expanding your front lungs, side lungs, and back lungs in 360 degrees.
 Feel your deep breath enter your body, cool as you breathe in, and warm as you breathe out.
 Slow down your breathing, your pulse, your thoughts.

 Listen with your full attention.
 Your mind will wander, grasp for solutions, for platitudes, at distractions to pull your attention away.